envygeeks/clippy/Readme.md

   * Any OS X version that supports pbcopy.
   * At least Windows Vista if you are on Windows.

-*Right now there is a bug with jRuby that causes Clippy to fail, this bug is inside of Open3.popen3 where jRuby actually short-circuits and does not meet the same guidelines as Ruby1.9+, you can see the progress of this bug at: http://jira.codehaus.org/browse/JRUBY-6409*
+*Right now there is a bug with jRuby stable that causes Clippy to fail, this bug is inside of Open3.popen3 where jRuby actually short-circuits and does not meet the same guidelines as Ruby1.9+, you can see the progress of this bug at: http://jira.codehaus.org/browse/JRUBY-6409 -- this has been fixed in jRuby-head so if you plan to use Clippy please use jRuby-head until a new stable is released.*

 ---
 Examples: